-HYDRANTS, HOSE, TROUGHS, FOUNTAINS, ETC., ETC. No owner or tenant will be allowed to supply water to
+HYDRANTS, HOSE, TROUGHS, POUNTAINS, ETC., ETC.

+No owner or tenant will be allowed to supply water to another person or persons.

-Another person or persons, All persons taking water from the City must keep their own service-pipes, street tap, and all fixtures connected therewith, in good repair, protected from frost, at their own risk and expense, and shall prevent all waster to the content of the conte
+All persons taking water from the City must keep their own service-pipes, street tap, and all fixtures connected therewith, in good repair, protected from frost, at their own risk and expense, and shall prevent all waste of scatter.